-(2) These stock awards are grants of restricted stock units that vest ratably over four years on February 19th of 2012, 2013, 2014 and 2015.
+(2) These stock awards are grants of restricted stock units that vest ratably over four years on February 19th of 2013, 2014, 2015 and 2016.
 The indicated grant date fair value of these stock awards is calculated in accordance with FASB ASC Topic 718.
-(3) The indicated awards are stock option grants with an exercise price equal to the closing price on the NASDAQ of our stock on the indicated date of

-(3) The indicated awards are stock option grants with an exercise price equal to the closing price on the NASDAQ of our stock on the indicated date of grant and that vest ratably over four years on each February 19th of 2012, 2013, 2014 and 2015.
+(3) The indicated awards are stock option grants with an exercise price equal to the closing price on the NASDAQ of our stock on the indicated date of grant and that vest ratably over four years on each February 19th of 2013, 2014, 2015 and 2016.
 The indicated grant date fair value of these stock awards is calculated in accordance with FASB ASC Topic 718.